 Purpura, also known as skin hemorrhages or blood spots, can signal a number of medical problems, ranging from minor injuries to life-threatening infections.

 Purpura is a symptom rather than a disease in itself, and there are a number of potential causes.

 In this article, we will explain what purpura is, why it happens, its diagnosis, and treatment.

-Purpura is characterized by small purple spots on the skin, typically 4-10 millimeters in diameter.
+Small purple spots on the skin, typically 4–10 millimeters (mm) in diameter, characterize purpura.
+Some people develop areas of spots 2mm or even smaller.
+These are called petechiae.
 Some people develop larger patches of 1 centimeter or greater.
 These are called ecchymoses.

 Sometimes the spots can appear on mucous membranes, for instance, inside the mouth.

 Purpura tends to occur in clusters that are found in a single area or cover a large portion of the body.
 The larger the rash is, the greater the bleeding will often be.

 Unlike some other rashes, purpura will not change color or blanch when pressed.
 The rash can resemble tiny clusters of bruises.
 While the skin will not be itchy or painful in many cases, there may sometimes be some tenderness or irritation.

 Purpura itself is a symptom rather than a condition.
 To determine the cause, doctors must run a range of tests.
 These tests will assess the patient’s nutrition, platelet levels, inflammation, potential for infection, and blood vessel health.